Alibaba’s local commerce platform, Koubei, raises $1.1 billion

 Meituan-Dianping, a company formed by a multi-billion dollar merger, is the biggest fish in China’s offline-to-online pond.
 One year ago, it raised a $3.3 billion funding round at a valuation of $18 billion.
 Back then in January 2016, it claimed to have processed RMB 170 billion ($25.84 billion) in gross merchandise volume during 2015.
 It added that it was serving 150 million monthly users and handling around 10 million orders each day.
 That puts some perspective on Koubei’s data.

-There’s also Ele.me which counts Alibaba as one of its investors.
+There’s also Baidu, which ploughed over $3 billion into its service in 2015, and Ele.me, which counts Alibaba as one of its investors.
 Alibaba and Ant Financial — those two again — made a $1.25 billion investment in the company last summer, but it appears that the idea is for Ele.me to work with, not against, Koubei.

 Given that competition it is no surprise that Alibaba was keen to bring in further investment.
 The e-commerce giant said that the funding round “provides Koubei with a strong capital base to execute on its aggressive growth strategy.”